alisaifee/coredis/docs/source/handbook/scripting.rst

 LUA Scripts
 ^^^^^^^^^^^
-coredis supports the :command:`EVAL`, :command:`EVALSHA`, and :command:`SCRIPT` commands.
+coredis supports the :rediscommand:`EVAL`, :rediscommand:`EVALSHA`, and :rediscommand:`SCRIPT` commands.
 However, there are a number of edge cases that make these commands tedious to use in real world scenarios.
 Therefore, coredis exposes a :class:`~coredis.commands.Script` class that makes scripting much easier to use.